Oerlikon launches sale of vacuum pumps unit - sources

+* Says it plans to set up U.S. unit Eoptolink Technology USA Inc

-ZURICH/FRANKFURT Swiss technology group OC Oerlikon (OERL.S) is launching the sale of its vacuum pumps unit as it streamlines its portfolio following the takeover of the coatings unit Metco from peer Sulzer (SUN.S) in 2014, three people familiar with the transaction said.
+ZURICH/FRANKFURT, July 14 Swiss technology group OC Oerlikon is launching the sale of its vacuum pumps unit as it streamlines its portfolio following the takeover of the coatings unit Metco from peer Sulzer in 2014, three people familiar with the transaction said.

 Oerlikon and Deutsche Bank declined to comment.